Popup display and trigger settings

 Set a start and end date to feature time-sensitive content without manually adjusting the popup at that specific time.
 Use this setting for big announcements such as the arrival of new collections, highlighting a limited-time sale, advising shoppers of shipping delays, or any popup designed for a particular holiday period.

-Scheduled dates and times use your Shopify account timezone.
+Dates and times are based on your Shopify account timezone.

 Including or excluding pages